emissary-ingress/emissary/DEVELOPING.md

 How do I make documentation-only changes?
 -----------------------------------------

+Ambassador documentation lives in the `docs` directory.
+For new features, make your doc changes along with your feature, and PR them at the same time.

-If you want to make a change that **only** affects documentation, and is not tied to a future feature, you'll need to make your change directly in the `datawire/ambassador-docs` repository.
-Clone that repository and check out its `README.md`.
+If you want to make a change that **only** affects documentation, and is not tied to a future feature (say you want to fix a problem in the docs that are currently up on the website), you'll PR your change in `docs` against the release branch for the version of the docs you want to fix, e.g. `release/v1.4` if you're fixing documentation for the Ambassador 1.4.X release.

-(It is technically possible to make these changes from the `ambassador` repo.
-Please don't, unless you're fixing docs for an upcoming feature that hasn't yet shipped.)

 How do I get the source code for a release?
 -------------------------------------------